-We believe God called this local church (ARCC) into existence in 1948 as a unique, but not exclusive, expression (or representation) of God’s people everywhere—what is often referred to as the Universal Church or the Body of Christ.
+We believe God called this local church (ARCC) into existence in 1948 as a unique, but not exclusive, expression of God’s people everywhere—what is often referred to as the Universal Church or the Body of Christ.
 We exist for a purpose.
 That purpose is best outlined in Jesus’ Great C0-Mission in Matthew 28:19-20.
 “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.”
 We have distilled this command of Jesus into a brief Mission Statement:

 “Inviting all to Jesus…Following Him together.”